jaeseung-lee-engineer/jaeseung-lee-engineer.github.io/README.md

 # Digital Pathology Web Portal Demo

-This demo explores how case-level clinical meta-data and slide-level information can be presented in a unified pathology review interface.
+This demo explores how case-level clinical meta-data and slide-level information can be unified within a single pathology review interface.
 <a href="https://jaeseung-lee-engineer.github.io/prototype.html" target="_blank">
 Open the Digital Pathology Demo Portal
 </a>